Edwin Newman: Humor and publications

 Newman had a blend of seriousness and humor.
 For a 1964 documentary he traveled from Paris on the Orient Express, talking to people along the way and ending up in a bubble bath in Istanbul.
 Newman enjoyed puns: when he worked on The Today Show, his doggerel poem reviewing each year's events would end "Happy Noo Year to Yoose from Edwin Newman NBC Noose".
+On several occasions, he placed a whoopie cushion on the chair of Roger Mudd, Washington correspondent for NBC News.
 Around the time Newman left NBC in 1984, he twice hosted Saturday Night Live; on one occasion, to the delight of the audience, he sang "Please Don't Talk About Me When I'm Gone" as part of the opening monologue.
-On several occasions, he placed a whoopie cushion on the chair of Roger Mudd, Washington correspondent for NBC News.
-On both occasions, as well as for a third special guest appearance on the show later in the season, he hosted the Saturday Night News faux newscast.
+On both occasions, as well as for a third special guest appearance on the show later in the season, he hosted the Weekend Update faux newscast.
 Newman also briefly anchored a faux newscast based on the tabloid newspaper Weekly World News for the USA Network in 1996.

-In 1974 Newman's first book, Strictly Speaking: Will America be the Death of English? reached #1 on the New York Times nonfiction bestseller list.
+In 1974 Newman's first book, Strictly Speaking: Will America be the Death of English? reached #1 on The New York Times nonfiction bestseller list.
 A Civil Tongue followed in 1976, Sunday Punch (a comic novel) in 1979, and I Must Say in 1988.
 The latter (a collection of his syndicated columns for King Features) ranged over U.S. politics and foreign policy, his journalistic assignments, and the state of the English language.
 Newman served for a number of years as chairman of the usage panel at Houghton Mifflin's American Heritage Dictionary.